justinvyu/botball-2016/README.md

 > For step 2, you could also use the ethernet connection created by the
 > controller, but I haven't had success with that method.
 Another downside to
 > connecting to the controller's network is that you cannot access the internet.

+## Libraries

+Go [here](https://github.com/justinvyu/botball) for our libraries.
+Check back often because they will be modified/optimized throughout the season.